ydkmlt84/Maintainerr_docs/docs/Configuration.md

 ## Plex

 This is the only **required** configuration.
-Without a valid Plex connection Maintainerr won't be able to function.
+Without a valid Plex connection, Maintainerr won't be able to function.

 When using a local Plex instance, make sure your Plex's 'secure connections' network setting is set to 'preferred' instead of 'required'.
 If you'd like Maintainerr to communicate securely, you'll have to use your '*.plex.direct' URL as the hostname.
 You can copy this URL from Overseerr's configuration.
 Make sure you include 'https://'.